citypay/citypay-paylink-wordpress/wp-content/plugins/citypay-paylink-wordpress/readme.txt

 identifier; the plugin does not at present provide or support -

  * shopping cart functionality;
- * connectivity between any external source of verification for invoice references, and amounts payable thereunder; and
+ * connectivity between any external source of verification of invoice references, amounts payable thereunder or any external database able to receive notification of successful and failed payment transactions; and
  * maintenance of any records of payments or payment attempts that can be accessed from the Wordpress console.

-== Description ==

 == Installation ==

-= Minimum requirements =
+# Minimum requirements

 * PHP version 5.2.4 or greater with libcurl support
 * MySQL version 5.0 or greater